YoonHCho/Anime-desu/README.md

-# ajax-project
+# Anime-desu

-A dynamic HTML, CSS, and JavaScript solo project.
+A web application for Anime beginners who wants to get Anime recommendations